wbebiolabs/WBE-Biolabs/src/posts/2022-01-18-codon-optimization-of-t1-2rql-lipase-gene-for-expression-in-pichia-pastoris.md

 To design and synthesize the *Pichia pastoris* codon-optimized T1.2RQL lipase gene to improve the expression level of lipase in *P. pastoris* host cells.

-### THE COMPLETE REPORT
+### THE REPORT

-The complete report can be accessed in [Google Docs](https://docs.google.com/document/d/13HToBwQa3dJbC_TatInTsNHFaQiNxJQSMuRUGugTs30/edit?usp=sharing).
+The complete report of this project can be accessed in [Google Docs](https://docs.google.com/document/d/13HToBwQa3dJbC_TatInTsNHFaQiNxJQSMuRUGugTs30/edit?usp=sharing).